verrazzano/docs/content/en/docs/releasenotes/_index.md

 draft: false
 ---
 ## v1.6.1
-#### Features
+#### Enhancements
-- Added option to quickly create a new virtual cloud network when creating OCNE clusters from the console
+- Now, you can quickly create a new virtual cloud network when creating OCNE clusters from the console.

 #### Component version updates:
 - WebLogic Kubernetes Operator v4.1.0